 The Phase I and II trial of the genetically-modified autologous stem cell transplant involves taking hematopoietic stem cells from the patient and genetically modifying them with a lentivirus vector to insert a correct copy of the cystinosis gene.
 These stem cells (without cystinosis) are then transplanted back into the patient.
-The first patient was transplanted on October 7, 2019 and is doing very well.
+The first patient was transplanted on October 7, 2019, the second patient was transplanted on June 29, 2020, both patients are home and doing very well.
+The third patient in the trail was transplanted on November 16, 2020, and is recovering and will be returning home soon.
 We are thankful to Dr. Cherqui who has dedicated her career to finding a cure for cystinosis.

 CRF is dedicated to finding better treatments for corneal cystinosis.
 Corneal cystinosis is the build-up of cystine crystals in the eyes that causes photophobia (extreme sensitivity to light) severe eye pain, and sometimes, blindness.
 There is an existing treatment but it is rigorous, painful and requires hourly dosing of medicated eye drops.